lmanul/424/index.md

 Sponsor or a Sponsor-designee, he shall be deemed to have resigned effective as of the date such ownership interest ceased.

-Section 6.
+### Section 6.
 Vacancies.

-Vacancies in the.
-Board of Managers caused by any reason other than the removal of a member thereof by a vote of the Unit Owners shall be filled by vote of a majority of the cemaining members at a special meeting of the Board of Managers held for that purpose promptly after the occurrence of any
+Vacancies in the Board of Managers caused by any reason other than the removal of a member thereof by a vote of the Unit Owners shall be filled by vote of a majority of the cemaining members at a special meeting of the Board of Managers held for that purpose promptly after the occurrence of any